 Everyone wants their wedding to be perfect, which is why people typically spend months (and often the better part of a year) planning everything from the ceremony to the reception to the honeymoon.
-It’s true that planning a wedding involves numerous elements from the guest list to the venue to the catering, and people often hire a party planner to help them with these tasks; however, it’s also important to remember to plan what kind of music you would like to have.
+Planning a wedding indeed involves numerous elements from the guest list to the venue to the catering, and people often hire a party planner to help them with these tasks; however, it’s also important to remember to plan what kind of music you would like to have.

-A solo musician may at first seem like you’re under-doing it, but this may actually be the best option for certain types of weddings depending on what you’re looking for.
-For example, a solo violinist could stroll around the wedding venue and provide the type of lively music that is often only experienced when listening to street performances in a romantic venue such as Paris or Italy.
-Or you could have a solo musician onstage playing music that emphasizes the particular sound of that instrument, whether it is a violin, cello or other string instrument.
+A solo musician may at first seem like you’re under-doing it, but this may be the best option for certain types of weddings, depending on what you’re looking for.
+For example, a solo violinist could stroll around the wedding venue and provide the kind of live music that is often only experienced when listening to street performances in a romantic place such as Paris or Italy.
+Or you could have a solo musician onstage playing music that emphasizes the particular sound of that instrument, whether it is a violin, cello, or other string instrument.
 A wide variety of music is written for solo performers, so you should be able to find something that fits your genre preferences.
 The sound carries particularly well for small gatherings or outdoor venues.

 The string trio is the most popular and most-requested ensemble, mainly because of its versatility in both the music that it plays and the number of people that it can play for.
 Whether you’re hosting a small gathering or a large party with hundreds of people, a string trio can make it work and make each person feel like the music is being played just for them.
 The trio includes a cello to provide a strong bass line in the background as well as two violins to harmonize with each other and craft a melody with the cello.

 For large and ambitious events where you are hoping to play full pieces of music that require many instruments, consider hiring a chamber orchestra, which includes up to twenty musicians.
-Although this ensemble can have a very dramatic effect, you should consider how much space and how many guests you have to make sure that it will not be overwhelming.
-For example, if your venue is going to be a large concert hall, an orchestra should be able to fill the room nicely; however, a smaller room or outdoor location wouldn’t provide a very good way for the sound to carry, and instead might end up being too much for the limited number of guests.
+Although this ensemble can have a very dramatic effect, you should find how much space and how many guests you have to make sure that it will not be overwhelming.
+For example, if your venue is going to be a large concert hall, an orchestra should be able to fill the room nicely; however, a smaller room or outdoor location wouldn’t provide an excellent way for the sound to carry, and instead might end up being too much for the limited number of guests.